 On his deathbed, the Dutchman reportedly told a neighbor where the gold mine was, but the neighbor and others were not able to find it.
 The Lost Dutchman’s Mine remains lost, though people have continued to search for it, and many, according to legends, have mysteriously died trying.

 The Development of the Park

 The Lost Dutchman’s State Park was developed in 1972 by the Bureau of Land Management.
 It has expanded over the years to approximately 320 acres.
-The park was initially developed as a recreation area for day use only, but it now includes overnight camping areas for recreation vehicles and tents.
+The park was initially developed as a recreation area for day use only, but it now includes overnight camping areas for recreational vehicles and tents.
 The park includes paved roads, parking lots, picnic areas, restroom facilities, a visitor center, and a gift store.
 Hiking trails lead from these areas into the surrounding wilderness.

 The Road to the Lost Dutchman

 The road to the Lost Dutchman State Park is known as State Route 88 or the Apache Trail.
 The Apache Trail traverses northeast out of Apache Junction.
 Travelers often stop at the Superstition Mountain Museum or in Goldfield, a gold-mining ghost town.
 The road to the Lost Dutchman offers some of the most scenic vistas of the legendary Superstition Mountains.